ncatlab/nlab-content/pages/4/4/7/5/5744/content.md

 Kazhdan-Lusztig theory is about special recursive combinatorics which appears in several setups in mathematics, most notably in representation theory where it concerns the Jordan-Hoelder coefficients of certain modules.
-As a phenomenon it has been discovered around 1978 independently by Vinay Deodhar and by [[David Kazhdan]] and [[George Lusztig]].
+As a phenomenon it has been discovered by [[David Kazhdan]] and [[George Lusztig]], and some partial aspects independently by Deodhar.
 A central result is the Kazhdan-Lusztig conjecture, proved by Borho-Brylinski and by [[Masaki Kashiwara]] using [[D-module]]s and [[perverse sheaves]].

 * [[David Kazhdan]], [[George Lusztig]], _Representations of Coxeter groups and Hecke algebras_, Invent.
 Math. __53__ (1979), no. 2, 165&#8211;184, [MR81j:20066](http://www.ams.org/mathscinet-getitem?mr=560412), [doi](http://dx.doi.org/10.1007/BF01390031)